Aki78/CtypeExamples/readme.md

 for the rust example:

-rustc --crate-type cdylib -o cfile.so cfile.rs
+rustc --crate-type cdylib -o array_example.so array_example.rs

+or in Haskell

+ ghc -shared -o array_example.so array_example.hs